 Test and Trace Support Payment

-The Government has announced measures to support people who have a loss in income due to being asked by national or local Test and Trace to self-isolate.
-If you are a Colchester resident and meet all of the following eligibility criteria, you are entitled to a financial support of £500.
+Financial support is available to help residents who have a loss in income due to being asked by NHS Test and Trace to self-isolate.
+If you are a Colchester resident and meet the eligibility criteria, you may be entitled to a grant payment of £500.

 Before you start your application

-Check that you are eligible for the Test and Trace Support Payment:
+You may be eligible for the Test and Trace Support Payment if you:

-Who is not eligible for the Test and Trace Support Payment:
+You will not be eligible for the Test and Trace Support Payment if you:

 How to apply